imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 1. Select an object by clicking on it.
 2. Use one of ImageJ's selection tools to draw a region of interest (ROI).
-3. Click on -&gt;Edit-&gt;Fill selection to erase the volume which is covered by the ROI.
+3. Click on {% include bc path="Edit|Fill selection" %} to erase the volume which is covered by the ROI.
 (Erasing means actually filling it with black).

 [Top](#top)